 6. Will CEU remain an independent institution able to exercise its academic freedom?

-Yes, a crucial part of higher education is the ability of students and professors to be free to research the topics of their choice in an open environment that welcomes debate and discussion.
 As CEU President and Rector Michael Ignatieff wrote in his New York Times op-ed on April 3, 2017, “As for Central European University, its board and its administration will never surrender its academic freedom to anyone.”

 7. Will CEU’s international faculty, its curriculum or the quality of education be compromised?

-Absolutely not.
 The quality of our programs and curriculum is well-known throughout Europe and the world.
 CEU’s academic programs are ranked highly by Times Higher Education and QS Rankings Worldwide.
 CEU is recognized as the 39th best young university in the world according to the latest Times Higher Education ranking, published on April 5, 2017.
 In addition, our degree programs in the fields of politics and international studies were ranked 42nd in the world according to the latest Quacquarelli Symonds (QS) subject ranking, as announced on March 8, 2017.
 CEU faculty remain dedicated to providing this high level of academic excellence.

 8. Will the accreditation of the University be affected?